On the physics potential to study the gluon content of proton and deuteron at NICA SPD: Introduction

 This Review has the following structure.
-Section \ref{probes} describes peculiarities of gluon probes such as charmonia (\ref{probes_ch}), open charm (\ref{probes_och}), and prompt photon production (\ref{probes_pp}) in the SPD kinematic domain.
-Section~\ref{sec:ThIntro} serves as a theoretical and phenomenological introduction into physics of gluon TMD PDFs~\ref{sec:gluon_TMD_intro}, heavy quarkonium hadroproduction~\ref{quarkonia_th}, peculiarities of TMD-factorization for heavy-quarkonium production~\ref{un_tmd} and proton spin problem from the point of view of contemporary lattice QCD~\ref{lqcd}.]
-Possible unpolarized measurements are discussed in Section~\ref{unpol_measurements}.
-Determination of the gluon PDFs at high $x$, TMD factorization studies, and linearly polarized gluons in unpolarized nucleon are discussed in Secs.~\ref{un_pdf},~\ref{un_tmd}, and~\ref{un_BM}, respectively.
-A possible non-nucleonic content in deuteron is discussed in~\ref{un_non}.
-Section \ref{pol} is dedicated to polarized measurements that are feasible to be performed at SPD.
+Section \ref{probes} describes peculiarities of gluon probes such as charmonium (\ref{probes_ch}), open charm (\ref{probes_och}), and prompt photon production (\ref{probes_pp}) in the SPD kinematic domain.
+Section~\ref{sec:ThIntro}: subsection~\ref{sec:gluon_TMD_intro} serves as a theoretical and phenomenological introduction into physics of gluon TMD PDFs, in~\ref{quarkonia_th} heavy quarkonium hadroproduction is discussed, in~\ref{un_tmd} peculiarities of TMD-factorization for heavy-quarkonium production are addressed, while the proton spin problem from the point of view of contemporary lattice QCD is reviewed in~\ref{lqcd}.
+Beam-polarization-independent measurements are discussed in section~\ref{unpol_measurements}.
+In subsections~\ref{un_pdf},~\ref{un_BM} and~\ref{un_non} we address the determination of the gluon PDFs at high $x$, linearly polarized gluons in unpolarized nucleon and possible non-nucleonic content in deuteron, respectively.
+Section \ref{pol} is dedicated to beam-polarization-dependent measurements that are feasible at SPD.
 Gluon helicity function $\Delta g(x)$ and related measurements are discussed in~\ref{hel}.
 The study of TMD and twist-3 effects is the main topic of Sec.~\ref{tmd_t3}.
 Section~\ref{trans} is dedicated to the gluon transversity in deuteron.
 Gluon contribution to the tensor structure of deuteron is reviewed in~\ref{TensorD}.
 Section~\ref{sum} summarizes the discussion on the physics program with gluons at the SPD.